Zahner-elektrik/Thales-Remote-Cpp/README.md

 # Thales-Remote-Cpp
-Thales-Remote-Python is a Python extension which uses the Zahner [Remote2](https://doc.zahner.de/Remote.pdf) to control [Zahner Zennium Potentiostats](https://zahner.de/products#potentiostats).
+Thales-Remote-Cpp is a C++ extension which uses the Zahner [Remote2](https://doc.zahner.de/Remote.pdf) to control [Zahner Zennium Potentiostats](https://zahner.de/products#potentiostats).
 It was developed to **easily integrate** Zahner Zennium Potentiostats into Python scripts for more **complex measurement** tasks and for **automation purposes**.

 The measurement methods **EIS**, **IE**, **CV** and **DC sequences** are supported.
 Also constant current or constant voltage can be output and current and voltage can be measured.
 Single frequency impedance measurement is also possible.